X-Men: 1990s

 Gambit first appeared Uncanny X-Men #266 (Aug.
 1990) and became one of the most popular X-Men of the decade, also pursuing a romance with Rogue.
-The "The X-Tinction Agenda" crossover took place in 1990, featuring artists Jim Lee, Rob Liefeld, and Jon Bogdanove.
+The "X-Tinction Agenda" crossover took place in 1990, featuring artists Jim Lee, Rob Liefeld, and Jon Bogdanove.
 In August 1991, the New Mutants title was cancelled and replaced by X-Force, a best-selling title written and illustrated by Liefeld.
 In this series, the New Mutants join a more militant team led by a mysterious cyborg, Cable.